 Imperial Glory shares many similarities with the Total War series, combining real time and turn based elements as you fight for control over all of Europe.
 Released in 2005 Imperial Glory is a real time tactical challenge that explores the unique period of time between 1789 and 1815 with the great empires of the era taking centre stage.
 With many strategic elements to master on your journey through Imperial Glory you’ll employ tactics such as higher ground, formations and cover for your units.
 Supporting these are the designs of each scenario map with 3D environments that bring your strategic decisions to life at a grand scale.

-It’s not all about fighting in Imperial Glory though there is still room for diplomacy given the right buildings and research should you want to go down this path of creating long term alliances.
+It’s not all about fighting in Imperial Glory though and there is still room for diplomacy given the right buildings and research should you want to go down this path of creating long term alliances.
 Trade will underpin many of these alliances with the boost to wealth being able to sustain your war machine in other parts of your growing empire nation.

 - Combines real time strategy and turn based mechanics together for both tactical and engaging gameplay.

 - Battle with infantry, cavalry and even artillery with different specialists within each unit archetype.

-- Control all of Europe with one of the many empires on offer with their own advanced unit themes.
+- Control all of Europe and the surrounding areas with one of the several empires on offer with their own advanced unit themes.

-- Plenty of diplomacy, trade and research decisions to make.
+- Plenty of diplomacy, trade and research decisions to make in between your conquest.

 Review Platform: PC